Therapeia, October 2017. Preparation notes for students. Some fun links and references of interesting stuff.

 Hurrah.
-Before we can go forward and explore how ‘the soul’s awakening is a process in beauty’, how that leads us to pleasure, and that it is love that makes soul, p101-107, we will need first to go back:
+Before we can go forward and explore how ‘the soul’s awakening is a process in beauty’, and how that leads us to Voluptus, pleasure, (p101-107), we will need first to go back:

 Erotes.
-Three winged love-gods fly across the sea bearing love-gifts–a hare, a wreath and a sash.
+Three winged love-gods fly across the sea bearing love-gifts – a hare, a wreath and a sash.
 The names of the gods, Eros, Pothos and Himeros, are inscribed on the vase.
-British Museum, London.

 ‘Pothos was the god of sexual longing, yearning and desire.
 He was one of the winged love-gods known as Erotes.
 Late classical writers describe him as a son of Zephyros (the west wind) and Iris (the rainbow).’
 Not our usual archetypal take.